muktihari/fit/docs/usage.md

     }

     // After invoking CheckIntegrity and users want to reuse `dec` to Decode the FIT file,
     // `f` should be reset since `f` has been fully read.
-The following method with do:
+The following method will do:
     _, err = f.Seek(0, io.SeekStart)
     if err != nil {
         panic(err)